adobe-research/MetaAF/zoo/README.md

 where you replace `name/date/epoch` with the desired values.
 If you use one of the multichannel models, make sure to tran with the `fgru` optimizer.
 If you want to run a baseline model, simply point to the correspoinding checkpiont with `name/date/epoch`.

 To run a baseline model, you need to have a checkpoint.
 You can make one by running baseline tuning.
-In the case of AEC and an RLS optimizer, you can produced a tuned checkpoint in the same format as the Meta-AEC model via:
+In the case of AEC and an NLMS optimizer, you can produced a tuned checkpoint in the same format as the Meta-AEC model via:

 ```{bash}
 python aec_baselines.py --n_frames 4 --window_size 1024 --hop_size 512 --n_in_chan 1 --n_out_chan 1 --is_real --batch_size 32 --total_epochs 0 --n_devices 1 --name aec_combo_nlms_mdf --optimizer nlms --random_level --random_roll --dataset combo